k2-developer/test-task-2/report.md

 # Test report https://sff.innoscripta.com/

 ## The site was tested.
-It was carried out without documentation by the method Ad-Hoc
+It was carried out without documentation by the method Ad-Hoc, Stress, Usability
-05.03.2021 01:00 - 05.03.2021 05:30 Ad-Hoc testing has been carried out for https://sff.innoscripta.com/
+05.03.2021 01:00 - 05.03.2021 05:30 Ad-Hoc, Stress, Usability testing has been carried out for https://sff.innoscripta.com/

 Spent on testing: 4 hours 30 minutes